Asamour/NBC-Web-Scrapper/README.md

 # NBC-Web-Scrapper
-Scrapping headlines off of NBC or any applicablw website.
+Scrapping headlines off of NBC or any applicable website.
 The code can easily be manipulated to scrape off another website.

 Languages and Packages used: